-The credit quality of structured finance securities on which Taiwan Ratings Corp. has assigned ratings remained stable during 2017, continuing a trend that began in 2010.
-There were no upgrades, downgrades or defaults among the six ratings outstanding at the beginning of the year.
+The credit quality of structured finance securities on which Taiwan Ratings Corp. has assigned ratings deteriorated slightly during 2019.
+During the year, there were no upgrades and one downgrade, which was a default, among the three outstanding ratings at the beginning of the year.

-This study documents default and transition rates for structured finance securities-also referred to as securitization notes or tranches-rated by Taiwan Ratings.
-The study covers 91 long-term ratings from 30 Taiwan-originated structured finance transactions that we rated from 2003 to 2017.
-We note that the statistics presented in this study should not be generalized to draw conclusions about the credit performance of other new or existing structured finance transactions, because of the relatively small number of securities included in this study, the short time period involved, the concentration on certain securitized collateral types, and the limited number of defaults that occurred during the period under review.
+This S&P Global Ratings Research study documents default and transition rates for structured finance securities-also referred to as securitization notes or tranches-rated by Taiwan Ratings Corp.
+The study covers 91 long-term ratings from 30 Taiwan-originated structured finance transactions that we rated from 2003 onwards.

+The statistics presented in this study should not be generalized to draw conclusions about the credit performance of other new or existing structured finance transactions because of the relatively small number of securities included in this study, the short time period involved, the concentration on certain securitized collateral types, and the limited number of defaults that occurred during the period under review.
 For these reasons, comparisons between this study and other similar studies may be misleading.